9miao/CrossApp/README.md

 we optimized CANavigationController, and its interface management efficiency was significantly improved.

 #####5.
 CANavigationBar Optimization
-Add port for setting title and button text color.
+Added port for setting title and button text color.
 Fixed bug in background Image updating.

 #####6.
 CASwitch Optimization